 Need more support as a new homeschooler?

-Delight Filled Homeschool is my signature course, designed to walk you through homeschooling from the beginning.
+Delight Filled Homeschool is designed to walk you through homeschooling from the beginning.
 Build the homeschool that fits your family, set a good foundation for the years ahead, and create a homeschool that goes beyond curriculum and test scores… one that you and your kids actually enjoy!